Habitat heterogeneity and dispersal network structure as drivers of metacommunity dynamics: Metapopulation models from microscopic dynamics

 where $c_i$ acts as a birth rate for the explorers from patch $i$, and $C_{ij}$ denotes the feasibility of exploration from patch $i$ to patch $j$.
 Similarly, explorers can move between two patches with a rate $D_{ij} = D \, W_{ij}$, where $D$ is a baseline exploration rate and $W_{ij} \ne 0$ if and only if explorers can move directly from the $i$-th habitat to the $j$-th habitat patch.
 We will always make the assumption that $W_{ij} = A_{ij}$, i.e., that explorers can only move one step at a time along the dispersal network edges.
 However, our results can be applied to other scenarios, such as one where multiple steps are taken at once.
 Then, explorers die with a rate $\gamma$ or attempt to colonize the patch they are in with a rate $\lambda$.
 We write these reactions as

 where $\Phi$ denotes an empty unbounded space for explorers.
 The rate $\lambda/M_i$ appearing in \cref{eqn:reactions_explorers_singlespecies} takes into account both the rate at which explorers attempt colonization, $\lambda$, and the fact that, when they do, they can choose one of the $M_i$ sites of patch $i$.
+A point of note here is our modeling choice.
+New individuals of a species can only be created by a combination of both diffusion of explorers and their subsequent colonization.
+This is conceptually different from diffusion of settled individuals: diffusion redistributes existing individuals on a graph and does not imply the creation of new individuals.
+Below, we show that separating these two processes leads to emergent coarse-grained models with interpretable dispersal kernels, which would otherwise be absent.

 We denote the number of individuals with $[\cdot]$ so that the state of the model is fully specified by $([\vec{S}], [\vec{X}]) = ([S_1], \dots, [S_N], [X_1], \dots, [X_N])$ since, at all times, we have that $[S_i] + [\varnothing_i] = M_i$ for all $i$.
 In particular, we are interested in the density of individuals in each patch $i$, $p_i = [S_i]/M_i \in [0,1]$, and we first consider the limit in which the number of colonizable sites $M_i$ is large, so we can ignore stochastic effects.
 We will relax this assumption later.
 We obtain the equations